briandconnelly/nicheconstruct/model/README.md

 ## Running the Model

-Simulations using this model are run using the `ncsimulate.py` script.
-To see what options can be provided to `ncsimulate.py`, run it with the `--help`
+Simulations run using the `ncsimulate.py` script.
+To see which options can be provided to `ncsimulate.py`, run it with the `--help` argument:
-argument:

 ```sh
 python ncsimulate.py --help